tytydraco/yessleep/out/Camping_Support_Group_.md

 Daniel: “I’m still bleeding out so I don’t know how much I can help.”
 He coughs.

-Jaco: “Yeah I’m in!”
+Jacob: “Yeah I’m in!”
 Emma quietly gets close to Mia.

 Mark: “Come here!”
 Mark waves his hands at the two masked men.
 The one with the Bow starts to walk over to the group.